MicrosoftDocs/entra-docs/docs/fundamentals/new-name.md

 Microsoft Entra ID is the new name for Azure AD.
 The names Azure Active Directory, Azure AD, and AAD are replaced with Microsoft Entra ID.

-- Microsoft Entra is the name for the product family of identity and network access solutions.
+- Microsoft Entra is the name for the product family of identity and network access solutions such as Microsoft Identity Manager (MIM), Microsoft Entra External ID, Azure AD B2C, etc.
 - Microsoft Entra ID is one of the products within that family.
 - Acronym usage isn't encouraged, but if you must replace AAD with an acronym due to space limitations, use ME-ID.